Video Reasoning without Training: Introduction

 \section{Introduction}

 Reasoning with generative AI models, such as Large Language or Large Multimodal Models (LLMs/LMMs), has gained substantial attention recently.
 This capability is implemented by asking the model to ``think'' about a problem, before making a final recommendation, and can be accomplished by several approaches, including Chain-of-Thought (CoT)~\citep{wei2022cot}, supervised fine-tuning with CoT (CoT-SFT)~\citep{liu2025acereasonnemotron11advancingmath,feng2025videor1}, or reinforcement learning (RL) with a \textit{thinking-before-answering} format~\citep{guo2025deepseekr1, openai2024openaio1card}.
-Although initial progress was shown mainly for LLMs, such ideas have now been extended to video reasoning problems~\citep{feng2025videor1,li2025videochatr1,zhang2025videott,cheng2025vstar,wang2024sokbench} by exploiting Vision-Language LMMs.
+Although initial progress was shown mainly for LLMs, such ideas have now been extended to video reasoning problems~\citep{feng2025videor1,li2025videochatr1,zhang2025videott,cheng2025vstar,wang2024sokbench} by exploiting LMMs.
 Although successful, CoT-SFT, and RL-based methods tend to be highly computationally intensive, both for training and inference, due to the long thinking traces that they tend to produce.
 These costs are particularly exacerbated for video, due to the high resolution and multiple frames involved in the reasoning process.

+Recently, RL-based reasoning has been viewed as a sampling process~\citep{song2025outcome, zhao2025learning} to more effectively \textit{search} for reasoning traces from \textit{pretrained knowledge} of the baseline model.
+This was also recently noted in~\cite{yue2025does} where the authors study whether RL-based models really expand reasoning abilities beyond the base model.
+We thus ask whether this search for reasoning traces can be performed in a \textit{training-free} way.

-Furthermore, there remains little understanding of the factors that control the depth and quality of the reasoning process.
-In this paper, we seek to address these problems by considering the following \textbf{key questions}: \begin{enumerate} \item Can inference-time metrics characterize the thinking process of video reasoning models?
-If yes, can these metrics differentiate between higher- and lower-quality reasoning LMMs? \item Can such metrics be used to formulate novel inference-time optimization objectives that enhance video reasoning without requiring additional model training? \end{enumerate}
+Specifically, we consider the following \textbf{key questions}: \begin{enumerate} \item Can inference-time metrics characterize the thinking process of video reasoning models?
+If yes, can these metrics differentiate between higher- and lower-quality LMMs? \item Can such metrics be used to formulate novel inference-time optimization objectives for video reasoning without requiring additional model training? \end{enumerate}